-You link values of variables with texts using the combo/list box dynamic element.
+Link values of variables with texts using the dynamic element combo/list box.
 You use this in two ways:

-- ▶ If a text is selected in runtime, the value of the variable changes to the value that is linked to this text. - ▶ If the value reaches the value of the defined value, the linked text is displayed in the combo/list box with the current value.
+If a text is selected in the Runtime, the value of the variable changes to the value that is linked to this text.

+If the variable reaches one of the defined values, the linked text is displayed in the combo/list box for as long as the value is available.